 Being gentle can start with a decision to relax – which is more accessible than determining how you must think.
 Then choose to be gentle (as if with a friend).
 This immediately starts the process of creating a better environment in your brain and body.

-The book mentioned is the first in the series, Mindfulness: Stop the Struggle.
+The book Stress, Anxiety and the Battle for Your Sanity is the first in the series, Mindfulness: Stop the Struggle.
 They are Kindle ebooks, but are unpublished until the NEW, revised editions are ready.
 You get access to additional resources via the mobile app: including a PDF and epub (better for mobiles and small tablets) if you don’t want Kindle versions of the book.
-Royalties (author’s pay) goes to the charitable Social Enterprise, Meditation Teacher College in N/E UK.
+Royalties (author’s pay) goes to the charitable Social Enterprise, Meditation Teacher College, in N/E UK.